jack-bolles/javarosa/doc-ADR/PR2-RELEASE-NOTES.md

 + `TimeData` uses the `java.time.LocalTime` as its underlying data structure.
 This solves the problem identified by these tests : [TimeDataLimitationsTest](https://github.com/getodk/javarosa/blob/6d077f57e53c26c862e666b22325b090e1190895/src/test/java/org/javarosa/core/model/data/test/TimeDataLimitationsTest.java)

++ Moved Period math from DateUtils to IPreLoader, where's its used.
++
 + *Ongoing - Upgraded parts of the codebase to take advantage of `Java8` features* - done largely taking advantage of Intellij's code analysis and low-hanging fruit as I was working on the Date migration.

 + `build.gradle` no longer uses syntax deprecated for v8.+